 You may have thought that it would never disappoint and then you woke up one morning and realized you had been much too idealistic.
-After taking stock of your feelings and being a bit more realistic, you are now free to judge through the right lens (God’s perspective).
-He loves with a deep affection and He understands our human condition (we are but dust).
-Because He created us in the image of God, there is so much potential and each one has inmeasurable worth.
-Yet the “sin sickness” of our souls can turn some into ruthless bullies who control with shame by reflecting their own shame onto others.
-What will never disappoint is His ability to heal “sin sickness”.
+After taking stock of your feelings and being a bit more realistic, you are now free to judge rightly (with God’s framework).
+He loves unconditionally and He understands our human frailty (we are but dust).
+Because He created us in the image of God, there is so much potential and each one has inmeasurable value.
+Yet the “sin nature” of our souls can turn some into ruthless bullies.
+What will never disappoint is His ability to make us whole.
 When we have been forgiven, we can also forgive others.- Teresa #sufferingservant

 Isaiah 52: 13-15, 53: 1-12 (NIV)